 Energising & Flow

-Our Energising + Flow yoga class is based on Vinyasa Flow Yoga.
-The sanskrit word “Vinyasa” means “arranging something in special way”.
-It is graceful and energising practice where the breath linked with movements and these movements are linked together creating smooth and continuous dance-like flow, which helps you to stay in the present – moving meditation.
-Vinyasa Yoga improves body and mind awareness, builds strength, flexibility and balance.
+Our Energising & Flow yoga class is based on Vinyasa Flow Yoga.
+The Sanskrit word “Vinyasa” means “arranging something in a special way”.
+It is a graceful and energising practice where the breath is linked with movements, and these movements are linked together, creating smooth and continuous dance-like flow, which helps you to stay in the present – moving meditation.
+Vinyasa Yoga improves body and mind awareness, builds strength, flexibility, and balance.

 Suitable/Recommended For: I like an active class to warm me up and to fit in with my healthy lifestyle